mnmlstc/core/docs/any.rst

       If the :any:`any` does not contain any data (i.e. :any:`type` returns :cxx:`typeid(void)`), it will return :cxx:`true`.

+   .. index:: any; operations

    .. function:: void clear () noexcept

       :postcondition: :any:`empty` == true

       Destroys the object contained within the :any:`any`.

+.. index:: any; functions

 .. function:: ValueType any_cast (any const& operand)
               ValueType any_cast (any&& operand)